Laboratory for soft electronics, solar cells, and nanomanufacturing

 Left to right: Darren Lipomi, Adam Printz, Tim O'Connor, Adi Makaram, Esther Chan, Jeremy Morales Madrigal, Dan Burke, Zooey Burke (seated).

 August 1, 2012.
 We are officially moved in.
 Equipment is arriving.
 The lab is coming together!

 July 1, 2012.
-I am the newest member of the faculty of the Department of NanoEngineering at the University of California, San Diego.
-I will be moving into the new lab on August 1st.
+Darren is the newest member of the faculty of the Department of NanoEngineering at the University of California, San Diego.
+He will be moving into the new lab on August 1st.

 May 3, 2012.
-I learned that I was the top applicant for the faculty search for Advanced Energy Technologies in the Jacobs School of Engineering at the University of California, San Diego!
+Darren was the top applicant for the faculty search for Advanced Energy Technologies in the Jacobs School of Engineering at the University of California, San Diego!
 I will be starting a new faculty position in the Department of NanoEngineering on July 1st!